 Mr. Panayot Fakhoury, a member of the Orthodox community, donated two rooms in his Gemayze home to be used as a clinic and in-patient facility.

 In 1880, 416 patients were treated, 18 of whom were hospitalized.
 By 1881, the number of patients reached 2000.
 To cope with the patient load, a hospital of six rooms was constructed in 1883.
-Six doctors worked tirelessly, three of whom were American citizens headed by Dr. Cornelius Van Dyke, who later on founded the American University of Beirut School of Medicine.
+Six doctors worked tirelessly, three of whom were American citizens headed by Dr. Cornelius Van Dyck, who later on founded the American University of Beirut School of Medicine.